 An employee’s email account is hacked and is used to request payments to vendors.
 The email in this case is legitimate, but employees should be on guard to question and double-check unusual requests.

 3. False-Invoice Scheme

 Attackers act as if they are a company supplier and request fund transfers to fraudulent accounts.

 Attacker impersonates a lawyer or legal representative.
 Lower-level employees are commonly targeted through these types of BEC attacks.

-These attacks target HR employees in an attempt to obtain personal or sensitive information about individuals within the company, such as CEOs and executives.
+These attacks target HR employees to obtain personal or sensitive information about individuals within the company, such as CEOs and executives.
 This data can then be leveraged for future attacks.
-For instance, CEO Fraud as mentioned above.

 While these threats may be rising in both volume and concern levels, there are tactics to stop them before millions are stolen or an email account is fully hacked.